-My visit with Christy was amazing.
-She was very competent, very nice and very knowledgeable.
+My visit with this office was amazing.
+They were very competent, very nice and very knowledgeable.
 I will definitely be back...

 Marks left by acne vary.
 Acne can leave areas of discoloration.
 These are generally flat red to pink or tan areas.
 Generally these areas will fade with time often leaving minimal marks behind.
 Although the flat brown marks of post-inflammatory hyperpigmentation (PIH) tend to fade on their own there are options that can hasten the fading process.
 Sun protection is imperative as sun exposure will tend to darken these brown areas.
 A variety of fade creams and superficial peels can help fade brown areas as well.
 Our aesthetician can discuss these treatments with you.
 Red to pink flat marks left by acne will also generally fade but for some patients can take a year or more.
 These marks can turn brown so, again, sun protection while these areas are healing is very important to minimize the brown color that develops as the red and pink areas heal.
 The darker the skin tone the more important sun protection is.
 There are topical creams and laser treatments that can quicken the fading process of these flat red or pink areas.